|January through December, 2005

 This exhibition draws on one of the main areas of study of the Western Folklife Center - the expressive culture of the ranching community.
 Visitors to our exhibit gallery in Elko can see the Western Folklife Center’s collection of contemporary handcrafted horse gear, listen to some of the favorite poems and songs from ranch country on our digital jukebox, watch short videos on the “Art of Gearmaking,” and enjoy our 16-minute high definition film, Why the Cowboy Sings, in our Black Box Theater.

-Back at the Ranch is also a virtual on-line exhibition.
-You can read about the artists and see their work, listen to some of the favorite poems and songs from ranch country and watch films of gearmakers in action, explaining their craft.
-Click here to visit.
+Back at the Ranch is also a virtual on-line exhibition; we regret that it is temporarily offline.
+When available, you can read about the artists and see their work, listen to some of the favorite poems and songs from ranch country and watch films of gearmakers in action, explaining their craft.

 Special thanks to our exhibition supporters and partners: